-Groups stand closely in a circle of about 10-12 people.
+Groups stand closely in a circle of about 5-10 people.

-All Bibles are held out front at face-level -.– as a type of praise offering.
+All Bibles are held out front at face-level - so that our focus is “UPWARD” – towards heaven.– as a type of praise offering.

+Each person begins by announcing the chapter he is using to pray from.

 Each one then prays orally before the group emphasizing “The Christ”.